timbru31/spigot-anti-piracy-backend/README.md

 ### Motivation

 I'm sad that such a project is existing.
 Since 2011 I'm providing the community with a lot of free CraftBukkit plugins.
-Over a **million** downloads in total.
+Over **one and a half million** downloads in total.
 That is a huge number.
 Nevertheless the community is in some points an unkind one.
 It does not matter how much spare time you spent, the update was never fast enough.
 And complaining is always easier than to say "thank you!".

 With the premium plugin solution, Spigot offers the developers a way to the get something back for their work.
 And in general a lot cheaper than hiring a private plugin developer.
-When you see your plugin only one week after the inital release on sites that offer leaked plugins, it's frustrating.
+When you see your plugin only one week after the initial release on sites that offer leaked plugins, it's frustrating.

-That's why I decided to make my own validation service, to blacklist the leaker a lot faster than sending DMCA request to OCH's.
+That's why I decided to make my own validation service - to blacklist the leaker is often a lot faster than sending DMCA requests to One-Click-Hosters (OCH).

 ### Description